Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter3.md

 5. Add a **description** for the Group your adding.
 > **note:** There are two optional settings for a Group.
 - Runner => this option makes it possible to add a button for this group to the favorite screen.
-- Hidden => this option makes it impossible to add a button for this group to the favorite screen.
+- Hidden => this option makes the group hidden at the POS screen.

 6. Press on save at the bottom right => push **Save**.
 7. Continue adding Groups until your done.